77ph/load-balancer/README.md

 install LEMP: bash install.sh or install LEMP how do you want.

 Move "php" scripts to web root.
-For example to /var/www/html/: cp ./php/* /var/www/html
+For example to /var/www/html/: mv ./php/* /var/www/html/

 Edit redirector.php and replace IPv4 to actual own: nano /var/www/html/redirector.php